knbknb/find-emoji-dik/README.md

 The main script is `emojis-mobydick.py`.
 The script will fetch the most recent toot from bot-account [@mobydick@mastodon.art](https://social.vivaldi.net/@mobydick@botsin.space) and from other literature accounts.

-Then the script uses a Large Language Model (LLM) to translate sentence fragments from the novel "Moby Dick" (posted by above-mentioned bot) into Emojis, and post that string of emojis as a new toot to the Mastodon Social Network via its REST API.
+Then the script uses a Large Language Model (LLM) to translate sentence fragments from the novel "Moby Dick" (posted by above-mentioned bot) into Emojis, and post that string of emojis as a new toot to the Mastodon Social Network via its REST API, using a `.env` file for API credentials.

 ## Call and Expected Output